SoCXin/doc/docs/ARM/ST/M4/cmd_test.rst

 Ignore tests where the name matches specified patterns.
 More than one pattern is allowed.
-If you need to ignore some tests for the specific environment, please take a look at :ref:`projectconf_test_ignore` option from :ref:`mips`.
+If you need to ignore some tests for the specific environment, please take a look at :ref:`stm32` option from :ref:`mips`.

 .. list-table::